abylaw/asyncy-front-end/packages/microservice.guide/index.md

 ## Why Microservice.Guide

-Microservices, by design, are intended to be highly reusable, operational specific and language-agnostic.
+Microservices, by design, are intended to be highly reusable, operational-specific and language-agnostic.

-However, there is no standard that defines how to interface with microservices that provide a blueprint for consistency and reusability.
-Microservice.Guide intends to define standards of how to configure microservices so they are well documented, portable between platforms while not restricting any functionality that containerization provides.
+This guide defines the standard that defines how to interface with microservices to provide a blueprint for consistency and reusability.

+By following this documentation, developers will be able to create a platform that is well-documented and portable while not compromising containerization flexibility.

 ## Using Microservice.Guide